 Method

 As stated, understanding the factors that impact persistence in a doctoral program is important for student success.
 Specifically, within the doctoral level of counselor education and supervision, this need is just as applicable.
 Even though many programs give lip service to addressing student needs and concerns, many are not intentional about giving voice to each student’s struggle.
-By beginning and continuing the conversation on persistence, both the student and the faculty can be better prepare for the doctoral journey and allow for higher graduation rates and fewer dropouts.
+By beginning and continuing the conversation on persistence, both the student and the faculty can better prepare for the doctoral journey and allow for higher graduation rates and fewer dropouts.

 This study seeks to address the themes that impact doctoral persistence within a private, Christian university setting in a counselor education and supervision program.
 This qualitative research design utilizes thematic analysis and participatory action through photovoice to answer the specific research questions.
 These questions include: What are the categories and themes that impact doctoral persistence to graduation?
 How do pictures and stories illustrate these categories and themes?